-Can be done is a slow cooker or dutch oven, just cooks much longer
+Can be done in a slow cooker or a dutch oven, just cooks much longer

 I love Ropa Vieja.
 But I just never seem to have time to plan ahead for it or for all of the steps of making broth and sauce and meat separately.
 Well, my husband Chris gave me a Breville Fast Slow Pro pressure cooker for the Holidays and between that and using the Bagnas, I have been delighting my family with rockin ropa vieja almost weekly.

 **If you don’t have a pressure cooker, you can do the same process in a slow-cooker or dutch oven at a longer cook time.
 See timings below.

 Ingredients for 4 to 6 servings depending on what else you are serving with it: